w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Additional Functionalities

-The Polkadot relay chain managed parachains' crowdloans and auctions.
+The Polkadot relay chain managed parachains' crowdloans and auctions (replaced by [the coretime marketplace](../learn/learn-agile-coretime.md)).
 Relay chain virtual cores were leased via auctions in 3-month chunks for a maximum of two years, and crowdloans allowed users to loan funds to teams for lease deposits in exchange for pre-sale tokens.
 There was no other way you could access cores on Polkadot 1.0.